Print 2 sequences on top of each other

 As said in last chapter, the dynamic programming matrix \(S\) is initiated as: \(S_{i0}=g \cdot i, \forall i,\) \(S_{0j}=g \cdot j, \forall j\)

-This translates easy into two for loops filling in the upper row and the leftmost column.
+This translates easily into two for loops filling in the upper row and the leftmost column.

 Here we initiate pointers in the form of a trace matrix.
 Each element in the trace matrix contains the difference in index between the current cell and the optimal step that lead to the current cell.